 It took seconds” – “Seconds”

 That lyric is so brilliant, simple and direct; it fascinates me with its obviousness.
 It manages to encapsulate the horror of murdering another person [even a President] by contrasting the value of that fleeting action against the gravity of another person’s entire life.
 I think it’s one of the great lyrics.
-It could not be reduced or simplified any further, yet it still conveys the horror and grievous waste of murder and assassination.
+It could not be reduced or simplified any further, yet it still conveys the grievous waste of murder and assassination.
 I listened to this one for over an hour on Saturday morning and it made for compulsive listening.
 I can’t say that The Human League ever lived up to this promise ever again following it, though they did managed to turn in some good songs here and there.

 – 30 –